Cultivating a Culture of Respect

 - If situation doesn't improve, keep an incident log by date with a description of each incident in the event you want to file a formal complaint

-- Discuss the possibility of a grievance with the Faculty Association or your Union Steward, or an investigation with your HR partner
+- Discuss the possibility of a grievance with the Faculty Association or your Union Steward, or an investigation with the assigned HR Partner.

 Watch custom videos about respect at UCalgary